-The U.S. Net Migration Report, Big Regions 2010-2018 takes a granular look at the inflows and outflows taking place across America’s ten largest metropolitan areas.
+The U.S. Net Migration Report, Big Regions 2010-2018 takes a granular look at the population inflows and outflows taking place across America’s ten largest metropolitan areas.
 Not all growth is created equal.
 And people vote with their feet.
 Migration trends offer insight into why a given region is growing or declining.
-Looking at migration patterns helps local officials adjust housing regulations.
-Real estate & hospitality investors can also use migration data to support growth strategy.
+Looking at migration patterns helps policy makers adjust housing regulations.
+Real estate & hospitality investors also use migration data to support growth strategy.
 Population inflows and outflows also tell brands a lot about the character and vibe of a particular destination.
 In short, desirable places to live tend to be desirable places to visit.
 So what do the data tell us?

 Regions covered: Atlanta, Boston, Chicago, Dallas, Houston, Los Angeles, Miami, New York, Philadelphia, Washington D.C.